-We have not entered into any financial guarantees or other commitments to guarantee the payment obligations of third parties, except for a \$9.0 million restricted time deposit acting as collateral for credit facilities provided by a bank to certain Sogou employees.
-We are not subject to any additional potential payments other than the restricted time deposit amount, and believe that the fair value of our guarantee liability is immaterial.
+We have not entered into any financial guarantees or other commitments to guarantee the payment obligations of third parties.
+We are not subject to any additional potential payments.
 We have not entered into any derivative contracts that are indexed to our shares and classified as shareholder's equity, or that are not reflected in our consolidated financial statements.
 Furthermore, we do not have any retained or contingent interest in assets transferred to an unconsolidated entity that serves as credit, liquidity or market risk support to such entity.
 We do not have any variable interest in any unconsolidated entity that provides financing, liquidity, market risk or credit support to us or that engages in leasing, hedging or product development services with us.

-IMPACT OF RECENTLY ISSUED ACCOUNTING STANDARDS
+IMPACT OF RECENTLY ISSUED ACCOUNTING PRONOUNCEMENTS

 Revenue from Contracts with Customers.
 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)."
 This guidance supersedes current guidance on revenue recognition in Topic 605, "Revenue Recognition."
 In addition, there are disclosure requirements related to the nature, amount, timing, and uncertainty of revenue recognition.
-In August 2015, the FASB issued ASU No.2015-14 to defer the effective date of ASU No. 2014-09 for all entities by one year.
-For public business entities that follow U.S. GAAP, the deferral results in the new revenue standard are being effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted for interim and annual periods beginning after December 15, 2016.
-We are currently evaluating the impact of adopting this standard on our consolidated financial statements.
+In August 2015, the FASB issued ASU No. 2015-14 to defer the effective date of ASU No. 2014-09 for all entities by one year.
+For publicly-traded business entities that follow U.S. GAAP, the deferral results in the new revenue standards' being effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted for interim and annual periods beginning after December 15, 2016.
+We will apply the new revenue standard beginning January 1, 2018, and will not early adopt.
+We have set up an implementation team that is currently in the process of analyzing each of our revenue streams in accordance with the new revenue standard to determine the impact on our consolidated financial statements.
+We plan to continue the evaluation, analysis, and documentation of our adoption of ASU 2014-09 (including those subsequently issued updates that clarify ASU 2014-09's provisions) throughout 2017 as we work towards the implementation and finalize our determination of the impact that the adoption will have on our consolidated financial statements.

 Recognition and Measurement of Financial Assets and Financial Liabilities.
-On January 5, 2016, the FASB issued ASU 2016-01 ("ASU 2016-01"), Recognition and Measurement of Financial Assets and Financial Liabilities, which amends certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
-This amendment requires all equity investments to be measured at fair value, with changes in the fair value recognized through net income (other than those accounted for under equity method of accounting or those that result in consolidation of the investee).
+On January 5, 2016, the FASB issued ASU 2016-01"), Recognition and Measurement of Financial Assets and Financial Liabilities, which amends certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
+This amendment requires all equity investments to be measured at fair value, with changes in the fair value recognized through net income (other than those accounted for under the equity method of accounting or those that result in consolidation of the investee).
 This standard will be effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 We are evaluating the impact of adopting this standard on our consolidated financial statements.